hyfi06/HALAH-Laboratories-Platform-backend/components/exams/README.md

 # Exams

-This component manager the orders.
+This component manager the exams.

 ## Routes